dottjt/reddit_response/README.md

 ## Improvements

+- Maybe save the link to the post in matches.
+Sounds smart :)
+- possibly capture all possibilities and select the best one.
+I will refine the matches first.
+- have userpanel go red if clicked
-- I figured out how to simplify the
+- I figured out how to simplify the sub filter
 - Handle flairs at the very end.
 So that they can have more specific searches.
 - message border turns red when clicking on prelimLink
 - Create all other new messages.